Comprehensive analysis of time-domain overlapping gravitational wave transients: A Lensing Study: Gravitational Lensing

 Here $\mu_{j}$ is the magnification, $t_{j}$ is the arrival-time delay due to path length and Shapiro delay, and $n_{j}$ is the Morse index determined by the image type: $n_{j}=0$ (Type-I, minima), $n_{j}=1/2$ (Type-II, saddle points), or $n_{j}=1$ (Type-III, maxima), corresponding to phase shifts of $0$, $-\pi/2$, and $-\pi$, respectively.
 In this work, we model \emph{Type-II} images following previous studies~\cite{Vijaykumar:2022dlp, Wright:2024mco}, in which the $-\pi/2$ phase shift imprints frequency-dependent distortions across the waveform.

 \paragraph*{Microlensing (wave optics):} When $w \sim \mathcal{O}(1)$, the GW wavelength is comparable to the Schwarzschild radius of the lens, and the geometric-optics approximation fails.
 The full diffraction integral in Eq.~\eqref{eq:amplification} must be evaluated.
-For an isolated point-mass lens, $F(f; M_{\rm L}^{z}, y)$ admits an analytical expression: a complex, frequency-dependent magnification that produces characteristic oscillatory modulations in the amplitude and phase of $\tilde{h}_{\rm L}(f;\lambda)$~\cite{Takahashi:2003ix, Nakamura:1999uwi}.
+For an isolated point-mass lens, $F(w, y)$ admits an analytical expression in terms of a hypergeometric expansion~\cite{Takahashi:2003ix, Nakamura:1999uwi, LIGOScientific:2023bwz, Chan:2025wgz},